-My mantra is that rooms look beautiful for a reason, not just because I said so.
-Behind the series of great choices that make any room fabulous, there is also a series of design rationales that guide the choices in the first place.
-As your partner in design, I am here to help you figure out what those rationales are…
+My mantra is that rooms look beautiful for a reason, not just because I told you so.
+Behind the series of great choices that make any room fabulous, there’s also a series of design rationales that guide the choices in the first place.
+As your partner in design, I’m here to help you figure out what those rationales are…

-For example, putting a large rectangular piece of artwork over a large rectangular piece of upholstery such as a sofa creates a competition between the two.
+For example, putting a large rectangular piece of artwork over a large rectangular piece of upholstery, such as a sofa, creates a competition between the two.
 They fight for focus.
 Instead of engaging in this one-on-one battle, use smaller artwork or a circular piece.
-Next, flank it with electrified or hurricane candle sconces.
+Next, flank it with electric or hurricane candle sconces.
 Now the artwork and sconces will complete the sofa wall rather than competing with the sofa itself.

 When colors pop, glamour happens.
-Sophistication gets lost, though, when the eye doesn’t know where to look.
-That’s why high-contrast means using one or two strong colors in combination with each other, often neutrals such as white and espresso/black.
-When too many colors from different families come together (combinations of warm & cool) the eye no longer knows where to focus.
+Sophistication gets lost, though, the eye doesn’t know where to look.
+That’s why high-contrast elements (one or two strong colors in combination with each other, often neutrals such as white and espresso/black) are so important in designing.
+When too many colors from different families come together, like combinations of warm and cool colors, the eye no longer knows where to focus.
 This is why high-end interiors tend to focus either on tonal palettes that are overall cool-based (blues/greens/greys) or overall warm-based (reds/yellows/oranges).

-As the eye sweeps across a room, it needs moments to breathe from one set of objects to another.
-Items that are grouped together should relate to one another in ways that make sense for human use—otherwise we know on a basic psychological level that we are uncomfortable around them.
+As the eye sweeps across a room, it needs time to transition from one set of objects to another.
+Items that are grouped together, should relate to one another in ways that make sense for human use—otherwise, we know on a basic psychological level that we are uncomfortable around them.
 For example, when we see a chair in a corner with no table lamp or floor lamp next to it, we know intuitively that it doesn’t feel inviting due to the lack of warmth and amenity in that spot.
-Having said that, once functional groupings are made in the space, it is important to let there be negative space between them.
+Having said that, once functional groupings are made in the space, it’s important to let there be negative space between them.
 It’s really okay to leave some walls and walkways empty.
 The eye needs a rest and psychologically, we need “room to breathe.”

-Email us or post to our facebook page to inquire about some other design rationales that may help you define and enjoy your space better:
+Email us or post to our Facebook page to inquire about some other design rationales that may help you define and enjoy your space better, such as:

 - radial balance